MARS-Group-HAW/model-knp-elephant/README.md

 dotnet run --sm config.json
 ```

-All input files are located in the `model_input` directory and can be customized according to your needs.
+All input files are located in the `resources` directory and can be customized according to your needs.

 ## Building the Simulation Box